dmulholl/ark/readme.md

 # Ivy

 Ivy is a static website generator built in Python.
-It transforms a directory of text files into a self-contained website.

     $ ivy --help